The University of Texas at Austin

-My research interest lies in the understanding of porous media and flow dynamics, with emphasis on the subsurface energy and environment processes and problems.
-I apply, and develop, new laboratory and analytical methods in porosity and permeability measurement, pore structure characterization, and pore-scale processes of fluid flow for complex porous and fractured media.
-My research focuses on both fundamental and applied aspects.
+My research is oriented to the understanding of porous media and flow dynamics, with emphasis on the subsurface energy and environmental applications.
+I apply, and develop, new laboratory and analytical methods in matrix porosity, permeability, and relative permeability measurement, pore network characterization, and fluid flow processes and dynamics for complex fractured nanoporous media.
+My research is focused on both fundamental and applied aspects.
 Currently, most of my studies are related to shale gas and oil systems.
-My previous experiences before joining the Bureau of Economic Geology are mostly related to contaminant transport and remediation in the vadose zone and groundwater systems.
+My previous experiences before joining the Bureau of Economic Geology are mostly related to contaminant transport and remediation in the vadose zone and groundwater.

 Petrophysics and multiphase fluid flow in unconventional reservoirs:

 - Multiphase flow (gas/water, oil/water) processes and dynamics